What Is PropTech?

 8. Increases Innovation In the Real Estate Industry

 We’ve heard about how quickly PropTech is making waves in the industry.
 But there’s more: big data can provide the information and knowledge needed to make informed decisions, making it easier to buy and sell more properties.
 Sensors, big data, and data analytics allow the real estate market to be more innovative.
 This is also the primary reason why investments in PropTech firms have increased in recent years.

 9. Reduces Physical Contact

-For example, QR codes can be used to track the use of desks and other working spaces, alerting cleaning staff when they need to be sanitized and informing employees when a workstation is ready for use.
-These systems can also provide cleaning analytics to organizations, allowing them to make informed, data-driven decisions.
+A good example of this would be QR codes that can track the use of desks and other areas.
+They app can then notify cleaning staff how frequently they need to be sanitsed and when they are clean and ready for use again.
+These systems can also provide cleaning analytics to organisations, allowing them to make informed, data-driven decisions.